openvinotoolkit/geti-sdk/README.md

   relying on this tool to back up your projects!!!

 ## API reference
-The `SCRESTClient` class provides the following methods:
+The high level `SCRESTClient` class provides the following methods:

 - `download_project` -- Downloads a project by project name.

 - `upload_project` -- Upload project from a folder.

 - `download_all_projects` -- Downloads all projects found on the SC cluster.

 - `upload_all_projects` -- Uploads all projects found in a specified folder to the SC cluster.

+- `upload_and_predict_media_folder` -- Upload all media (images and videos) from a folder on local disk to an existing project on the SC cluster, and download predictions for all uploaded media.

 - `create_project_single_task_from_dataset` -- Creates a single task project on the SC cluster, potentially using labels and uploading annotations from an external dataset.

 - `create_task_chain_project_from_dataset` -- Creates a task chain project on the SC cluster, potentially using labels and uploading annotations from an external dataset.